 Think About Your Responsibilities

 Consider the new set of responsibilities that will come with a new dog.
 It will take time to help your new dog adjust to a new environment.
 You will likely need to work on some training as well.
 Your new dog may need more exercise than you are used to, especially if your previous dog was a senior.

 Because you likely had many years with your previous dog, his care may have become a matter of routine for you.
 A new dog will have a whole new set of needs, many of which may be unexpected.
 Therefore, you should make sure you are prepared to make lifestyle adjustments if necessary.
 It may even be a good idea to approach this as if you were getting a dog for the first time.

 Getting Your Next Dog

 Your beloved dog can never be replaced, but a new dog can be a beautiful way to share the love in your heart.
 Some people find that the heartbreak of losing a dog was too difficult to ever go through again.
 Sadly, they may choose to no longer have pets.
 However, most people realize that they want to continue sharing their lives with dogs.
-Think of it this way: by opening your life up to a new dog in need of a home, in a way you are honoring your dog's memory.
+By opening your life up to a new dog in need of a home, you are honoring your dog's memory.
 The human-canine bond is a beautiful thing.
-Enjoy your new canine companion!
+Enjoy your new canine companion.